maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/_documentation/7 - Configuring the PROTECT node.md

 *Figure 51 – PROTECT – OPNsense: Network aliases*

-4. The final set of aliases you are to configure are for hosts.
-Configure 3 aliases as presented below.
+**4. The final set of aliases you are to configure are for hosts.
+Configure 3 aliases as presented below.**

 ![](_images/52._OPNsense_-_Firewall_Aliases_-_Hosts_-_DETECT_Servers.png)
 ![](_images/52a._OPNsense_-_Firewall_Aliases_-_Hosts_-_RESPOND_Servers.png)